syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if any of the arguments are not valid.
+&#35;VALUE! - occurs if any of the arguments are not valid.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/76.png](Calculate-functions_images/Calculate-functions_img152.png)

+_NUMBERVALUE_

 ### PROPER